ahmadrezarm/MedSynth/README.md

 ## To evaluate the generated dialogue-note pairs with traditionl metrics:
 ### For Dialogue-2-Note task:
-1. First, the generated data must be converted into the required format for instrcution fine-tuning and be saved to huggingface.
-To do so, go to `eval/dial2_note_create_process_datasets.py` and update the paths, then run it.
-It will create the dataset ready for instruction fine-tuning of Llama 3 and upload it to huggingface.
+1. First, the generated data must be converted into the required format for instruction fine-tuning and uploaded to Hugging Face.
+To do so, go to `eval/dial2_note_create_process_datasets.py`, update the paths, and run the script.
+It will prepare the dataset for instruction fine-tuning with Llama 3 and push it to Hugging Face.
-2. Go to `eval/run_tuning.py` and update the paths, then run it.
-It will tune the model and save the tuned model to huggingface.
+2. Go to `eval/run_tuning.py` aupdate the paths, and run it.
+This will fine-tune the model and upload the resulting checkpoint to Hugging Face.
 Alternatively, you can edit and use `eval/slurm_train_job_submit.sh`  to submit the tuning job to a slurm cluster.
-3. Go to `eval/run_eval.py` and edit the paths, then run it.
-It will evaluate the tuned model and return the model responses, as well as automatic metrics.
-Alternatively, you can submit the job to a slurm cluster using `eval/slurm_eval_job_submit.sh`.
+3. Go to `eval/run_eval.py` update the paths, and run the script.
+It will evaluate the fine-tuned model and return both model responses and automatic metrics.
+You can also submit the evaluation job to a SLURM cluster using `eval/slurm_eval_job_submit.sh`.
-4. To repeat the same process with NoteChat dataset, you need to first take a sample from it with the same size as your generated data using `eval/continous_eval/get_notechat_sample.py`.
+4. To repeat this process with the NoteChat dataset, first sample an equivalent number of datapoints using `eval/get_notechat_sample.py`.
 Then repeat steps 1 to 3 for tuning and evaluation.

 ### For Note-2-Dialogue task:
 1. First, the generated data must be converted into the required format for instrcution fine-tuning and be saved to huggingface.
 To do so, go to `eval/note2dial_create_process_datasets.py` and update the paths, then run it.
 It will create the dataset ready for instruction fine-tuning of Llama 3 and upload it to huggingface.
 2. Go to `eval/run_tuning.py` and update the paths, then run it.
 It will tune the model and save the tuned model to huggingface.
 Alternatively, you can edit and use `eval/slurm_train_job_submit.sh`  to submit the tuning job to a slurm cluster.
 3. Go to `eval/run_eval.py` and edit the paths, then run it.
 It will evaluate the tuned model and return the model responses, as well as automatic metrics.
 Alternatively, you can submit the job to a slurm cluster using `eval/slurm_eval_job_note2dial.sh`.
-4. 4.
-To repeat the same process with NoteChat dataset, you need to first take a sample from it with the same size as your generated data using `eval/get_notechat_sample.py`.
+4. To repeat the same process with NoteChat dataset, you need to first take a sample from it with the same size as your generated data using `eval/get_notechat_sample.py`.
 Then repeat steps 1 to 3 for tuning and evaluation.

 ## To evaluate the generated dialogue-note pairs with the Jury:
 ### GPT-4o as the judge:
-1. Go to `eval/get_promethus_relative_score_GPT.py`, and edit the paths.
-Also, depending on the task (dial-2-note or note-2-dial), uncomment the correct main function and run it.
+1. Go to `eval/get_promethus_relative_score_GPT.py`, and update the paths as needed.

+2. Depending on the task (dial-to-note or note-to-dial), uncomment the appropriate main function and run the script.

 ### Prometheus as the judge:
-1. Go to `eval/get_promethus_relative_score.py`, and edit the paths.
-Also, depending on the task (dial-2-note or note-2-dial), uncomment the correct main function and run it.
+1. Go to `eval/get_promethus_relative_score.py`, and update the paths.

+2. Depending on the task (dial-to-note or note-to-dial), uncomment the correct main function and run the script.

 ### Qwen as the judge:
-1. Go to `eval/get_qwen_relative_scores.py`, and edit the paths.
-Also, depending on the task (dial-2-note or note-2-dial), uncomment the correct main function and run it.
+1. Go to `eval/get_qwen_relative_scores.py`, annd update the paths.

+2. Based on the task (dial-to-note or note-to-dial), uncomment the correct main function and run the script.